Skip to main content

 From an empty directory, launch Claude Code with what you want to build:

 Claude Code handles the rest.
-It runs npm create convex@latest, npx convex ai-files install (which writes a managed Convex section into CLAUDE.md and installs Convex Agent Skills into .agents/skills/), and npx convex dev --once, which auto-provisions a local backend without prompting for login because the agent's shell is non-interactive.
+It runs npm create convex@latest and npx convex dev --once, which auto-provisions a local backend without prompting for login because the agent's shell is non-interactive.

 After the initial setup, leave npx convex dev running in a separate terminal so Claude Code always sees up-to-date generated types.
 Without it the agent can get stuck in a linting loop.